How it Works: Pressure Switches

 Compressor Cycling Switch

-The Compressor cycling switch is used to control the compressor clutch and senses the pressure on the low side of the system, switching the compressor on when needed.
+The compressor cycling switch is used to control the compressor clutch and senses the pressure on the low side of the system, switching the compressor on when needed.

 Fan Switch

-This operates in the medium pressure range and is used to turn on and off the condenser fan while the Air Conditioning is operating.
+This operates in the medium pressure range and is used to turn on/off the

-Thermo Limiting Switch
+Thermo limiting Switch

-The superheat switch has a fuse that will melt at a certain pressure.
-It works by creating an open circuit to the electrical power supply to the compressor and saves it from being damaged.
+This superheat switch has a fuse that will melt at a certain pressure.
+It works by

-30_-_how_do_pressure_switches_work.pdf |
+gpd_tech_tip_30-how_it_works-pressure_switches_in_ac_system.pdf |